 Chemical Education Xchange has been hosting ChemEd X Talks since January 2021.
 These Talks have been 30 minute virtual meetings using our Zoom platform.
 They consist of a short presentation followed by Q&A and discussion.
 ChemEd X will continue to offer ChemEd X Talks that touch on a variety of topics including, pedagogy, assessment, strategies, technology, and more.

-Over the past several months, a grassroots group of experienced chemistry teachers has emerged with a vision of forming a supportive community for new and experienced teachers of on-level and honors high school chemistry.
+Over the past year, a grassroots group of experienced chemistry teachers has emerged with a vision of forming a supportive community for new and experienced teachers of on-level and honors high school chemistry.
 The goal of this group is to offer support specifically geared to covering basic topics that are taught in most on-level and honors chemistry courses.
 Special attention will be focused on those topics that are often considered challenging to both teachers and students.
 ChemEd X is partnering to host these meetings monthly as ChemEd X ChemBasics Talks.
 The presentations will be 20-30 minutes offering many if not all of the content teachers will need to teach to the topic including, introductory activities, videos, manipulatives, practice problems, labs, etc. This will be followed by breakout rooms for further discussion and sharing of ideas.

 Teachers are asked to keep their video on if possible, ask questions and participate in the discussion by offering their own ideas and experience with the topics.
 These live Zoom events are free, but registration is required.
 Space is limited, so register early.